jc2554/ECE3400-team7/docs/milestone4.md

 As for treasures, we color the center of a cell either red, green, or blue if grid array indicates the presence of a treasure.
 Red is for the 7 kHz treasure, Green is for the 12 kHz, and blue is for the 17 kHz.

-Below is a snippet of our code for the coloring of the cell background and the South Wall:
+Below is a snippet of our code for the coloring of the cell background and the South and North Walls:

 ```Verilog
 always @ (*) begin